adobe/buildrunner/README.rst

 the global configuration.
 Just set ``security-scan.enabled`` to true to enable automatic scans.

 The ``max-score-threshold`` may also be configured to fail the build if the max score of the detected vulnerabilities is greater than or equal to the ``max-score-threshold`` value.
+This score is the CVSS v3 score that ranges between 0 (none) to 10.0 (most critical).

 Any detected vulnerabilities are added to the ``artifacts.json`` file per Docker image platform, along with the detected maximum vulnerability score.